Reed Johnson: Toronto Blue Jays

-He is one of only five batters, through August 2009, to have hit both a leadoff and walk-off home run in the same game (having done so in 2003), the others being Billy Hamilton (1893), Victor Power (1957), Darin Erstad (2000), and Ian Kinsler (2009).
+Johnson is one of only six or seven batters to have hit both a leadoff and walk-off home run in the same game, the others being Billy Hamilton (1893, disputed), Vic Power (1957), Darin Erstad (2000), Ian Kinsler (2009), Chris Young (2010), and Pete Crow-Armstrong (2026).

 Johnson extended his tenure with the Blue Jays on December 7, 2005, after signing a one-year extension worth $1,425,000.

 At the start the season, Johnson was platooned with Frank Catalanotto in left field, as they had been for the previous two seasons.
 In a Toronto Star article, Johnson was quoted as saying, "I train so that I can play every day.
 I don't train to be a fourth outfielder, or there would be a lot less training.
 I wouldn't be waking up as early.
 I wouldn't be trying to be in the shape that I'm in.
 I know my body can take the pounding of an everyday season".

 In 2006, Johnson led all leadoff hitters in the American League with a .390 on-base percentage and also had a .319 batting average.

 One of Johnson's more dubious honors is his propensity for being hit by pitches.
 Consistently among the Blue Jays leaders in being hit, in 2006 Johnson moved past Ed Sprague to take second on the Blue Jays all-time hit by pitch list, trailing only Carlos Delgado.
 He is also one of several players to be hit a major-league record three times in one game; Johnson was hit three times in a game against the Texas Rangers on April 15, 2005.
 He equaled this feat again on April 7, 2006, against the Tampa Bay Devil Rays and then again on April 29, 2006 against the New York Yankees, making Johnson the only player in history to be hit by a pitch three times in one game, three times in his career.

 In 2008, the Blue Jays acquired veteran Matt Stairs, again relegating Johnson to a platoon role.
 The Blue Jays signed all-star shortstop David Eckstein, and removed Johnson from his familiar role as leadoff hitter.
 The Blue Jays also signed outfielder Shannon Stewart to a minor league contract.
 Stewart, who played in 855 games for Toronto from to 2003, was a dependable and consistent force at the top of the Blue Jays lineup for many years, although by this point he was considered a liability in the field at times because of an injury suffered playing football, which greatly reduced his throwing strength.
 His presence at spring training made Johnson's role all the more uncertain.
 Johnson was released by the Jays on March 23, and replaced by Stewart.

 Johnson with the Chicago Cubs in 2009.